blimly/Python_Breakout_Game/README.md

 # Python Breakout Game
 A game to teach the basics of python using pygame for the TalTech Informatics event **>init**

 ## Basic tasks
 ### 🎨 Brick colors
-Change the color of the bricks depending on their position on the screen (e.g. gradient, random colors, etc.)
+Change the color of the bricks depending on their position on the screen

-### 📈 Multiple levels
-Create multiple levels with different brick layouts and varying levels of difficulty

-### 🚀 Power-ups
-Create power-ups that fall from destroyed bricks (e.g. extra ball, larger paddle, etc.)

 ### 🖼️ Background
 Add a custom background to the game (e.g. space, city skyline, etc.)

+### 🎵 Music and sound effects
+Add background music and sound effects for ball hits, brick breaks, and power-up pickups

 ### 📊 Score display
 Display the current score on the game screen

+### 🌈 Colorful ball
+Make the ball change color randomly as it bounces around the screen

 ## Intermediate tasks
-### 🎵 Music and sound effects
-Add background music and sound effects for ball hits, brick breaks, and power-up pickups

 ### 🕰️ Timer
 Add a timer to the game and display the time remaining on the screen

-### 🌈 Colorful ball
-Make the ball change color randomly as it bounces around the screen

-### 🔥 Fireball power-up
-Create a power-up that turns the ball into a fireball, breaking multiple bricks in one hit
+### 📈 Multiple levels
+Create multiple levels with different brick layouts and varying levels of difficulty

 ### 🏆 High score board
 Add a high score board that displays the top scores achieved by players

+### 🏹 Laser paddle
+Add a laser to the paddle that can destroy bricks with a single hit

 ## Advanced tasks
-### 🏝️ Parallax scrolling
-Add parallax scrolling to the background to create a sense of depth and movement

 ### 💥 Explosive bricks
 Create bricks that explode on impact, destroying neighboring bricks

-### 🌀 Wind power-up
-Create a power-up that creates a gust of wind, changing the direction of the ball's movement

-### 🏹 Laser paddle
-Add a laser to the paddle that can destroy bricks with a single hit
+### 🚀 Power-ups
+Create power-ups that fall from destroyed bricks (e.g. extra ball, larger paddle, etc.)

 ### 🌟 Star field
 Create a star field in the background that moves independently of the game objects

+### 🎆 Fireworks
+Create a fireworks display at the end of each level

 ## Expert tasks
 ### 🌊 Water level
 Create a water level where the ball moves more slowly and can be affected by waves and currents

-### 🛡️ Shield power-up
-Create a power-up that gives the player a temporary shield, allowing them to bounce the ball off the shield without losing a life

-### 🎆 Fireworks
-Create a fireworks display at the end of each level

 ### 📜 Storyline
 Create a storyline that ties the levels together and gives players a sense of progression